MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_delegated.md

 Waiting for a connection termination request from the remote TCP.

-#### TcpConnectionCloseWait

-Waiting for a connection termination request from the local user.

-#### TcpConnectionClosing

-Waiting for a connection termination request acknowledgment from the remote TCP.

 #### TcpConnectionLastAck

 Waiting for an acknowledgment of the connection termination request previously sent to the
        remote TCP, which includes an acknowledgment of its connection termination request.

+#### TcpConnectionListen

+Waiting for a connection request from any remote TCP and port.

+#### TcpConnectionSynRcvd

+Waiting for a confirming connection request acknowledgment after having both received and sent a
+       connection request.

+#### TcpConnectionSynSent

+Waiting for a matching connection request after having sent a connection request.

 #### TcpConnectionTimeWait